-We are excited to announce the full programme for our sixth Annual Summer Conference, which is taking place on Monday 9 June 2014 and is sponsored by Axiom Advocates.
-The brochure can be downloded from the ‘Downloads’ page.
+We are delighted to announce the full programme for our seventh Annual Summer Conference, which will take place on Monday 8 June 2015 at the Roxburghe Hotel, 38 Charlotte Square, Edinburgh and is sponsored by Axiom Advocates.

 Session One – Public Law in Scotland Update